 So have the bottle redemption laws outlived their usefulness?
 I think so.

 Keep in mind that recycling is so widespread now that in 2009 Delaware voted to repeal its 25-year old bottle law after it was discovered that cheaper, more efficient, curbside collection rendered the existing legislation ineffective.
 Never mind that the recycling rates in the three states surrounding Delaware were found to be higher too — even though they have no bottle redemption laws.

 Bottle Redemption Fees Add Up

-Currently, ten states still have some form of bottle bill on their books that require deposits on certain aluminum and glass beverage containers that can be returned later for a refund: California, Connecticut, Hawaii, Iowa, Maine, Massachusetts, Michigan, New York, Oregon, and Vermont.
+Currently, ten states still have bottle laws on their books that require deposits on aluminum and glass beverage containers: California, Connecticut, Hawaii, Iowa, Maine, Massachusetts, Michigan, New York, Oregon, and Vermont.

 Talk about being wasteful.

 Photo Credit: Brad Montgomery

 Sounds like the makings of a very profitable scout troup project.
 Or money making opportuity for a homeless person.
 Or side hustle for a shameless frugalite.
 Just collect the recylables from the neighbors and cash them in at redemption centers.

 Our state doesn’t have redemption laws, but squashed aluminum cans net 41 cents a pound at the local recycler.
 That’s enough to stash them in the garage, until we get a trunk full, for.